ONSdigital/eq-author-terraform-gcp/README.md

 - Update the terraform.tfvars with your required variables
 - Run "terraform init -backend-config backend.tfvars"
 - Run "terraform apply -var-file terraform.tfvars"
+- After completion, add DNS records to your DNS zone using the loadbalancer ip